6 Money and Energy Saving Tips

 According to the EPA, an annual HVAC tune-up and inspection is one of the most important strategies for reducing energy consumption in your HVAC system.
 Just like a car, even the newest, most efficient HVAC system will decline in performance without regular maintenance from a qualified professional.
 Just like a tune-up can improve your car’s gas mileage, a HVAC tune-up can improve its efficiency.
 In addition, regular maintenance can extend the life of your system which will save you money on costly repairs in the future.

-Powell and Turner offers a variety of annual Maintenance Contracts to ensure your system is running at peak performance.
 We make it easy for you to maintain your HVAC equipment by performing a 80-point inspection and service following the EPA’s recommendations, but we don’t stop there!
-We clean coils and lines, make recommendations, adjust refrigerant and change your filter and water pumps as necessary.
+We clean coils, change your filter, and make recommendations as necessary.
 Visit our Maintenance Contract page to find out more.

 Strategy #6: Add a Whole-House Humidifier to your HVAC system

 Adding a Whole-House Humidifier to your HVAC system can make a big difference in your energy bill in the winter months, as well as in the safety and comfort of your home.
 Maintaining optimal humidity levels can make your home feel warmer at lower temperatures.
 This allows you to turn down your thermostat and still feel comfortable.
 For every degree that you reduce your thermostat, you could save as much as 4% on your heating bill according to the EPA.
 That could make a big difference!

 We hope that you found our six strategies to reduce energy consumption helpful and informative.
-As always, we will be happy to answer any futher questions that you have about energy savings.
-We are committed to making your home as energy efficient as possible but offering you the latest technologies available.
-Let us know how we can help you “go green” by calling us or emailing us today.
+As always, we will be happy to answer any further questions that you have about energy savings.
+Let us know how we can help you by calling us today!